June-Skeeter/Module2_GEOS270_2021W1/docs/Content_Part4.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
-<a href="content/Expansion.html" target="_blank">View slides in new tab</a>
+<a href="content/CanadianExpansion.html" target="_blank">View slides in new tab</a>

-# The First Digital GIS

-The first computer based GIS was invented in Canada.
+# Indgenous Placenames

+The lands that compries Canada have been inhabited for thousands of years and have histories that stretch back well before the colonial era.

+<a href="http://squamishatlas.com/?fbclid=IwAR3JfkUeATF22zPFi9BCo-S6BrOudMQeFSO3_r3iar6JGj0XYf1qTOQ92zE#" target="_blank">The Squamish Atlas</a> is a great resource for learing about Squamish Place Names.
 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">
-  <iframe src="content/Expansion.html" title="Processes" scrolling="no" frameborder="0"
+  <iframe src="content/images/squamish_atlas.png" title="Processes" scrolling="no" frameborder="0"
     style="border: 0;
    height: 100%;
    left: 0;